Impact of the COVID-19 pandemic on television in the United States: Return to studio-based production

 On May 24, 2021, The Late Show announced plans to return to its main studio on June 14, 2021, with a full-capacity audience; all audience members would have to be fully vaccinated in compliance with New York state health orders and current CDC guidance.
 Shortly afterward, The Tonight Show announced it would return to a full-capacity audience on June 7, which made it the first U.S. late-night talk show to do so in terms of airdate.
 For its final two weeks before its series finale on June 24, Conan added a studio audience at the Coronet, becoming the first L.A.-based late-night talk show to have a live audience.
-On June 21, Jimmy Kimmel Live! introduced a fully-vaccinated, half-capacity audience (in compliance with California public health orders).
-On September 13, after a summer hiatus, The Daily Show relocated to a new studio at ViacomCBS's One Astor Plaza in Times Square.
-However, it is maintaining aspects of the at-home format.
+On June 21, Jimmy Kimmel Live! introduced a fully vaccinated, half-capacity audience (in compliance with California public health orders).
+On September 13, after a summer hiatus, The Daily Show relocated to a new studio at ViacomCBS's One Astor Plaza in Times Square; while it planned to reintroduce a studio audience, this was delayed due to Omicron variant, and an audience would later be reintroduced after The Daily Show returned to its usual filming location in March 2022.

-Saturday Night Live would face a major disruption on December 18, 2021.
-As a cautionary measure, due to an ongoing surge of cases in New York City tied to the Omicron variant, that episode would be filmed with no audience, and a limited cast and crew.
+Saturday Night Live would face a major disruption on December 18, 2021, due to an ongoing surge of cases in New York City tied to the Omicron variant.
+As a cautionary measure, that episode would be filmed with no audience, and a limited cast and crew.
 Michael Che and Kenan Thompson were the only regulars present, joined by host Paul Rudd, as well as Tom Hanks and Tina Fey (who made a surprise appearance to congratulate Rudd on his fifth time hosting SNL).
 Charli XCX's scheduled performance was cut, although she still appeared in a pre-recorded music video sketch.
 Fey also filled in for Colin Jost during Weekend Update with Che; the segment was performed from chairs on the main stage rather than its usual newsroom set.
-Due to the reduced cast, the majority of the episode featured reruns of Christmas-themed sketches from past episodes, introduced by the cast and guests.
+Due to the reduced cast, the rest of the episode consisted of a compilation of Christmas-themed sketches from past episodes, introduced by the cast and guests.
 The following Tuesday, Fox announced that it would cancel its New Year's Eve Toast & Roast 2022 special for the same reason.